 All schemes differ in their details, but the websites usually have exhaustive FAQs and they are open to questions.

 What kind of subscriptions are on offer?

-The offerings are changing all the time, but can be divided into those from carmakers, independents, fleet and rental companies.
-These are a few UK-based examples with prices as of April 2021.
+The offerings are changing all the time, but can be divided into those from car manufacturers, independents, fleet and rental companies.

 Is a subscription cheaper than leasing or buying?

 Comparing the price to a lease or a PCP is not straightforward because they are quite different products and you can shop around for your own insurance.
 What’s crucial is the total cost of ownership (TCO) once you add in all the costs of running the car.